 The journal is published quarterly in English.
 On April 2017, the special issue on paleopathology is out.
 And I join in the special issue work as co-organizer.

 My paper, "A LIVER MASS CAUSED BY ECTOPIC PARAGONIMIASIS: PALEOPARASITOLOGICAL STUDY ON 17TH CENTURY KOREAN MUMMY" (Dong Hoon Shin, Yi-Suk Kim, Dong Soo Yoo, Myeung Ju Kim, Chang Seok Oh, Jong Ha Hong, Eunju Lee, Jong Yil Chai, Min Seo) is accepted by Journal of Parasitology.

-On july 2017, my team will visit Tyumen (Russia), for collaborative study on the ancient human cranium and teeth.
-Along with Dr. Сергей Слепченко, we will do make a anthropometric study on the ancient bones of both countries (Russia and South Korea).
+On July 2017, my team will visit Tyumen (Russia), for collaborative study on the human cranium and teeth.
+Years ago, we signed MOU with Institute for Problems of the Development of the North, Siberian Branch of the Russion Academy of Sciences.
+Along with Dr. Сергей Слепченко, the researcher of the institute, we will do make a anthropometric study on the ancient bones of both countries (Russia and South Korea). ---------------------------------------------------------------------------------------------------

 I am happy to say that new paper, "“Y chromosomal deletion pattern in Koreans inhabiting Jeju Island” by Ji Hyun Lee, Hong Xuan Jin, Sohee Cho, Han Na Kim, Hee Jin Seo, Kyoung-Jin Shin, Dong Hoon Shin, Soong Deok Lee, is accepted by Anthropologischer Anzeiger.

 PREDICTION OF ASIAN ETHNIC SUBGROUPS USING HID-ION AMPLISEQTM ANCESTRY